metabase/metabase/docs/data-modeling/models.md

 1. [Enable model caching in Metabase](#enable-model-caching-in-metabase).
 2. [Create a schema to store cached models](#create-a-schema-to-store-cached-models).

-### Model caching location

-If you're self-hosting Metabase, cached models will be saved to your [application database](../installation-and-operation/configuring-application-database.md).

-If you're using Metabase Cloud, cached models will be saved to Metabase's servers in the United States.

 ### Enable model caching in Metabase

 Go to **Admin settings** > **Settings** > **Caching** > **Models** to turn the feature on.